For urgent consular assistance call

 There are heavy penalties for entering a protected or restricted area without permission.

-The Ministry of Home Affairs has temporarily excluded the following areas from the Protected Area regime:
+The Ministry of Home Affairs has temporarily excluded the following areas from the Protected Area regime.
+Visit the Bureau of Indian Immigration webpage for details.

 Your licence must be valid for the type of vehicle you are driving.

-You need an Indian driver's licence if you will be driving in India for more than 3 months.
+You need an Indian driver's licence if you plan to drive in India for over 3 months.

 Hazards include: